Buttoned Crochet Grandpa Coat Cardigan with Pockets Free Pattern

 The Buttoned Crochet Grandpa Coat Cardigan is made by first crocheting a back panel ribbing and then crocheting the main back panel.
 We will then crochet two front panels, starting with the ribbing and this will make up the front of the cardigan.
 We will then crochet the sleeve panels starting with the cuff and then crochet the sleeve panel until it reaches the required length.
 We will seam the two front panels and the back panels at the shoulder and then seam sleeves directly on to the panels.

 We show you how to crochet a small collar around the neckline.
 We will also show you how to crochet edging for your buttons and button holes.
-Finally we crochet two pockets and sew these on to the cardigan.
+Finally we crochet two pockets and sew these on to The Buttoned Crochet Grandpa Coat Cardigan.

 PERMISSIONS AND COPYRIGHT for The Buttoned Crochet Grandpa Coat Cardigan

-Please do not publish or share The Buttoned Crochet Grandpa Coat Cardigan pattern as your own.
-You may crochet items to sell using this pattern upon permission by email at [email protected].
+You may crochet items to sell using The Buttoned Crochet Grandpa Coat Cardigan pattern upon permission by email at [email protected].
 Please link back to this post in exchange.
-Please do NOT use my photos as your own photos.

 PATTERN INSTRUCTIONS for The Buttoned Crochet Grandpa Coat Cardigan